 I want to own more board games than could feasibly fit inside my apartment.

 I love animals, big shady trees, and spending time around both.

-In the summer you'll find me snorkeling around the natural limestone caves on the Swan River, and in winter you will not find me as I will be indoors under three blankets, watching the raindrops on the window like they're the latest episode of [hi, reader, please insert your favourite TV series here].
+In the summer you'll find me snorkeling around the natural limestone caves on the Swan River, and in winter you will not find me as I will be indoors under three blankets, watching the raindrops on the window.
+As someone living in a drier part of Australia, watching the rain fall never gets old.